Wednesday, June 30, 2010

 Of course, the neoliberal response to the movement of organized labor and forms of social solidarity is, as we've already seen, the exception to the rule.
 One of the prime difficulties of confronting neoliberalism is that it uses competition between regions and improvements in communication and investment flow to break social solidarity.
 Capital accumulation benefits from uneven geographical development.
 Even if labor is able to move to regions with better pay and greater benefits, the state can still manage this movement through restricting immigration, or increasing it.

 In addition, the state, with its monopoly on violence, can curb certain forms of "redistribution through criminal violence" (what a great phrase) through incarceration (p.
 48).
 It is difficult to ignore both the tendency toward surveillance and incarceration as social policy over the last few decades, especially in the United States.
-While Harvey does not discuss these social transformations in detail, I would like to let the reader know that I will be reviewing a book that does, Loïc Wacquant's Prisons of Poverty (University of Minnesota, 2010), later this summer.
-One of the purposes of reading Harvey is to establish the features of neoliberal pragmatics before turning to how it interacts with other social institutions.
+While Harvey does not discuss these social transformations in detail, one of the purposes of reading Harvey is to establish the features of neoliberal pragmatics before turning to how it interacts with other social institutions.

 Next Week: We will be working through at least Chapters 4-6.